 When deciding on a winter jacket, the single most important factor will be its intended use.
 Casual winter jackets are designed for everyday wear around town and are characterized by their urban styling, excellent coverage, and typically heavy builds.
 Thigh- and knee-length parkas like the Patagonia Down With It Parka fall into this category and are very popular among women for their warmth and classy looks.
 Performance jackets, on the other hand, are more technical in nature, built to handle cold, wet mountain weather, and are often made with higher-loft down and lighter shell materials.
 These lightweight models are designed for activities like mountaineering, climbing, and other cold-weather backcountry use.

 The good news is that going with a casual coat generally saves you a good deal of money.
-Two of our top casual picks, The North Face’s Arctic Parka and the Patagonia Down With It Parka, are around $350 yet offer ample warmth and weather protection.
+Two of our top casual picks, The North Face Arctic Parka and the Patagonia Down With It Parka, are around $350 yet offer ample warmth and weather protection.
 The compromises come in weight, packability, and range of movement, which matter if you’re climbing mountains but not so much for the morning commute.
-And for casual users drawn to the look of jackets in the performance category, keep in mind that these are generally less durable and won’t hold up as well to everyday wear.
-We include a smattering of performance options here, but for a more in-depth look, check out our articles on the best women's down jackets and the best women's ski jackets.
+And for casual users drawn to the look of jackets in the performance category, keep in mind that these are generally less durable and won’t hold up as well to everyday wear (with exceptions being burlier designs like the Arc'teryx Beta Down Parka).
+We include a smattering of performance options here, but for a more in-depth look, check out our articles on the best women's down jackets and best women's synthetic insulated jackets.

-The ethical debate between down and synthetic insulation is an important one, but not as cut-and-dry as some might wish.
+On that note, the ethical debate of down vs. synthetic insulation is an important one, but not as cut-and-dry as some might wish.
 Down is easy to scrutinize, with concerns around sourcing feathers and humane treatment of animals.
 On the other hand, most synthetic fills are petroleum-based, which results in greenhouse gas emissions and potentially unsafe work environments.
 Further, they can release micro pieces of plastic into the water during each wash.
 Programs like the Responsible Down Standard ensure the use of ethically sourced down, which makes it a much easier sell for us.
-Not to mention, down generally has a longer lifespan than synthetic insulation.
-For more background on this topic, see our article on down vs. synthetic insulation.
+On top of that, down generally has a longer lifespan than synthetic insulation.
+As mentioned above, we're excited to see a new player from Paka in the form of Pakafill.
+Paka claims this sustainable alpaca fiber tested warmer than synthetics yet is compressible and can stay warm while wet (unlike down).
+Paka won an ISPO award for their Apu Parka, so it's pretty clear they're onto something.

 Warmth is a function of many variables: insulation type and weight, shell fabrics, wind, layering, level of exertion, and how warm or cold you run personally.
 But all other factors being equal, the two most important specs to look at when determining the warmth of your jacket are fill power and fill weight.